C18orf63: Rate of Evolution

 C18orf63 is a mildly slow evolving protein.
 The protein evolves faster than Cytochorme C but slower than Betaglobin.

 Interacting proteins

 Transcription factors of interest predicted to bind to the regulatory sequence include p53 tumor suppressors, SRY testis determining factors, Y-box binding transcription factors, and glucocorticoid responsive elements.
-The JUN protein was found to interact with C18orf63 through antibait co-immunoprecipitation.
+The JUN protein was found to interact with C18orf63 through anti-bait co-immunoprecipitation.
 The JUN protein binds to the USP28 promoter in colorectal cancer cells and is involved in the activation of these cancer cells.

 Clinical significance

 Mutations

 A variety of missense mutations occur in the human population for this protein.
 In the regulatory sequence missense mutations occur at two transcription factor binding sites.
 Transcription factors affected are glucocorticoid responsive elements and E2F-myc cell cycle regulars.
 There are eleven common mutations that occur that affect the protein sequence itself.
 None of these mutations affect predicted post-translational modifications the protein sequence undergoes.